-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional shares of Class A common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions, solely to cover over-allotments, if any.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional shares of Class A common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions, solely to cover overallotments, if any.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of Class A common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of Class A common stock listed next to the names of all underwriters in the preceding table.

-At our request, the underwriters have reserved for sale, at the initial public offering price, up to % of the shares of Class A common stock offered by this prospectus for sale to the directors, officers, certain employees and other individuals associated with us through a directed share program.
-Any shares purchased by our directors and executive officers pursuant to our directed share program will be subject to the 180-day lock-up agreements described below.
+At our request, the underwriters have reserved for sale, at the initial public offering price, up to % of the shares of Class A common stock offered by this prospectus for sale to the directors, officers, and certain employees, as well as friends and family of directors and officers, through a directed share program.
+The directed share program will be administered by .
+Any shares purchased pursuant to our directed share program will be subject to the 180-day lock-up agreements described below.
 If these persons purchase reserved shares, this will reduce the number of shares of Class A common stock available for sale to the general public.
 Any reserved shares of Class A common stock that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of Class A common stock offered by this prospectus.